AnthroTox. Combining social and natural sciences to understand and manage global anthropogenic toxicants

 - national and international policy and regulatory processes pertaining to environmental toxicants.

-- local, national and transnational forms of environmental engagement.
+- local, national and transnational forms of environmental engagement and activism.

-- public debate on ethics, politics and policy concerning environmental pollution.
+- public debate on ethics, political economy and policy concerning environmental pollution.